Terms and conditions - Fellowships

 c) You must not apply to switch to any other visa category or extend your current visa on completion of your fellowship.

-d) You must inform the British embassy or high commission once you have returned to your home country and remain in touch following your return.
+d) You must inform the British embassy or high commission on completion of the fellowship, and remain in touch following your return

-g) Your homeward flight must be taken by the date that your programme officer confirms.
-You will not be permitted to book a flight after your visa expiry date under any circumstances.
+e) Your homeward flight must be taken on or before the date your visa expires.
+You will not be permitted to book a flight after your visa expiry date.

 14. Termination of a fellowship